Mystery Of Ancient Chinese Bronze Production Finally Solved Using 2,300-Year-Old Recipe

 The German u-boat was found in 180 feet deep in the Atlantic just nine nautical miles off the coast of Cornwall, England.

-Pemulwuy: The ‘Troublesome Savage’ Who Led The Aborigines Against Australia’s Colonizers
+Pemulwuy: The ‘Troublesome Savage’ Who Led Indigenous Australians Against The Colonizers

 Pemulwuy so successfully evaded death at the hands of the colonizers he resisted that his people came to believe he was actually impervious to lead.